Skip to Main Content

 Anchor Fellowship & Scholarship

-Students who complete the Anchor Initiative at the conclusion of their second year receive recognition for their achievement through the awarding of the Anchor Fellowship.
-This scholarship given for each of their two remaining years at Gordon helps support continued success.
-Students may also serve as a paid Peer Mentor within the program upon completion.
+Students who complete the Anchor Initiative's two-year program receive recognition for their achievement through the Anchor Fellowship.
+This scholarship is given for each of the student's two remaining years at Gordon helping support their continued success.
+Anchor students may also serve as a paid Peer Mentors upon completion of the program.

 Faculty